elementor/elementor-developers-docs/src/scripts-styles/frontend-scripts.md

 # Frontend Scripts

-Some addons have custom frontend scripts loaded on client side on pages built with Elementor, use `elementor/frontend/before_register_scripts` or `elementor/frontend/after_register_scripts` action hooks which are fired when Elementor frontend scripts are registered and enqueued.
+Some add-ons have custom frontend scripts loaded to the client side on pages built with Elementor.
+In these cases, use `elementor/frontend/before_register_scripts` or `elementor/frontend/after_register_scripts` action hooks which are fired when Elementor frontend scripts are registered and enqueued.

 ## Registering Frontend Scripts

-Register and enqueue custom scripts **before** Elementor frontend scripts are registered and enqueued:
+In the exammple below, we'll register and enqueue custom scripts **before** Elementor frontend scripts are registered and enqueued:

 ```php {11}
 function my_plugin_frontend_scripts() {